AmirHussain-12/productvity-hub/README.md

 6. Install dependencies:
     ```
-    npm install
+    yarn install
     ```

 7. Run server:
     ```
     bin/dev
     ```
-    your application is ready to serve `http://localhost:3000/`
+    your application is ready to serve `http://0.0.0.0:3000/`